DOOM (2016) - Review

 Presentation

 I was impressed by Doom's presentation.
-It's a great looking game in both the artistic sense and the technical sense.
+It's a great-looking game in both the artistic sense and the technical sense.
 On the technical side, it manages to dump a ton of detail in all of the environments and creatures.
-What's more impressive, is that it manages to do all this with more than a dozen enemies shooting at you on-screen, while you jump all over the place at high-speed, and it never dropped below 60 frames a second.
+What's more impressive, is that it manages to do all this with more than a dozen enemies shooting at you on-screen, while you jump all over the place at high speed, and it never dropped below 60 frames a second.
 Even with the settings turned all the way up, Doom didn't miss a beat.
-It's definitely is one of those technical achievements that end up being a requirement more than anything else, considering the speed at which this game is supposed to operate, but it's still an appreciated touch.
+It's definitely one of those technical achievements that end up being a requirement more than anything else, considering the speed at which this game is supposed to operate, but it's still an appreciated touch.

 As for the artistic side, I love the redesigns of the old demons, as well as the new ones they threw in there, like the Hell Knight.
 Each of the demons, old and new, were crafted with a high attention to detail and a real dose of modern creativity.
 When a new one was introduced, I wanted to marvel at their detail and design to see the ideas that went into crafting them.
 Though, I wanted to fight and hunt them down just a little bit more.